stypr/clubhouse-py/README.md

 I am not affiliated with anyone or any company.

-This is just a personal project.
+This is just my personal project.

 > Why did you develop this? what is your whole intention about releasing this to public?